- Agreement: This agreement is between (patient) and Core Physio, (including Bothwell Medical Rooms) a company registered in Scotland.

 When you are required to pay the full cost of your treatment, we will take payment by cash or by credit/debit card on the premises at the time of each appointment.
 We can also provide you with a full receipt by email if you need to reclaim this charge from your insurer.

-Reminder emails and/or text messages are sent as a courtesy to all our clients, however the onus is on yourself to keep a record of all of your future appointments.
-To cancel any appointment, we require at least 24 hours notice.
-Appointments canceled within this time frame will be liable to a late cancellation charge.
+Reminder emails and/or text messages are sent as a courtesy to all our clients, however, the onus is on you to keep a record of all of your future appointments.
+To cancel any physiotherapy appointment, we require at least 24 hours’ notice.
+For Diagnostic and Injection services we require 48 hours’ notice.
+Cancellations made within 48 hours for those services will incur 50% of the fee to the full fee.

 Consent to treatment

-Medical and therapeutic problems, procedures and treatments can be at times confusing for patients.
-Our Physiotherapists will not begin any form of objective assessment, or indeed treatment unless you have given your consent.
+Medical and therapeutic problems, procedures, and treatments can be at times confusing for patients.
+Our clinicians will not begin any form of objective assessment, or indeed treatment unless you have given your consent.

-This may be given verbally, or for some interventions such as injections, written consent will be required.
+This may be given verbally, or for some interventions such as injections, written consent may be required.

-We make every effort to help you to fully understand our diagnosis, the recommended procedures and any treatment that may be involved.
+We make every effort to help you fully understand our diagnosis, the recommended procedures, and any treatment that may be involved.
 We welcome any queries on anything that you may be uncertain of, or if you simply require more information.

 We also require that you make us aware of any factors that could affect your treatment or diagnosis.
 If necessary, we can also send correspondence to your GP.

-If you feel uncomfortable about the examination, you can bring someone with you or ask us to arrange a chaperone to be present during the examination.
+If you feel uncomfortable about the examination, you can bring someone with you or ask us to arrange for a chaperone to be present during the examination.
+A chaperone is present for all internal diagnostic services.

 Please feel free to ask any questions that you may have at any time during your session, your Physiotherapist will be more than happy to explain things to you.